Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Applications

 This shows that we can perform a simulation of the dynamics within error $\epsilon$ using a number of operations within our instruction set that scales near-linearly with the evolution time and subpolynomially with $\epsilon$.
-Further, this approach requires no ancillary memory and can be done with a single oscillator and a qubit.
-This is a dramatic memory reduction relative to the quantum case, which requires a polylogarithmic number of qubits in $\Lambda$.
+Further, this approach requires no ancillary memory and can be done with a single \qumode~and a qubit.
+In contrast, a qubit-only device would require a polylogarithmic number of qubits in $\Lambda$.

 It is worth noting that in this case the ancillary qubit is not being used directly in the model.
 Instead it is being used to control the dynamics and generate the appropriate nonlinear interaction between the photons present in the model.